 3) Perform Two Circuits Back To Back; if you really enjoy this type of training, which is common due to its competitive and the clear progressive nature then you can move on to performing two 10 minute circuits back to back.

 But, this should only be done if you're experienced with this type of high intensity resistance training and make sure you rest for a few minutes in between circuits.

-Beware, I've seen experienced trainees run for the rest room after performing two density circuits back to back, so be sure to pace yourself at first and progress accordingly.
+Beware, I've seen experienced trainees curled over the toilet seat after performing two density circuits back to back, so be sure to pace yourself at first and progress accordingly.

 I have found a 4 to 6 week period to be highly efficient with myself and my clients, I will be writing more about this in the future.